tlsnotary/docs-mdbook/src/intro.md

 whole TLS session by signing a transcript of it.

-The User can now use this transcript and disclose parts of it to another party, which we call Verifier.
+The User can now use this transcript and disclose parts of it to another party, which we call the Verifier.
 The Verifier only needs to trust the Notary in order to accept proofs from many different users.
 This way, TLSNotary can be used for a variety of purposes.
 For example you can use TLSNotary to prove that